 The pain is caused by inflammation of the surrounding tissue.
 The levels of pain experienced can also vary, but are most severe during long periods of inactivity.
 This severe pain is experienced when sitting or standing for extended periods.
 Minor relief can be obtained by changing your position regularly.
 While moving may somewhat take the edge off the pain, any inactivity, including sleeping, can cause tremendous pain.

 Though the pain may appear suddenly, for the most part, the pain is caused by wear and tear of the tendon that has happened over time, usually due to overuse or aging.
 Those who play sports such as tennis, swimming, golfing, basketball, baseball, and running may experience tendon pain as a result of repetitive motions.

-There are many different treatments available for facet syndrome.
+There are many different sports medicine treatments available for facet syndrome.
 The particular treatment you will need will depend on your individual case.

-If you’re experiencing any of the symptoms listed above, make an appointment with Dr. Bob Meyer and Spinal Rehab and Sports Medicine today.
-Dr. Bob will diagnose the cause of your pain and create a custom treatment plan just for you.
+If you’re experiencing pain from sports injuries or any of the symptoms listed above, make an appointment with our sports medicine doctor at Spinal Rehab & Sports Medicine today.
+Dr. Bob Meyer will diagnose the cause of your pain and create a custom treatment plan just for you.